-Nationwide, we generate 35 percent of our electricity using natural gas.
-That’s more than coal’s 27 percent.
-Despite tremendous growth in renewable energy over the past decade, natural gas account for much more U.S. energy production than all renewable energy sources combined.
+Nationwide, we generate 40.5% of our electricity using natural gas.
+That’s more than coal’s 19.3%.
+Despite tremendous growth in renewable energy over the past decade, natural gas accounts for much more U.S. energy production than all renewable energy sources combined.
 However, reliance on natural gas varies widely throughout the country.
-For example, Long Island gets nearly 90 percent of its electricity from natural gas while Hawaii doesn’t use it for electricity production at all.
+For example, Long Island gets nearly 85% of its electricity from natural gas while Hawaii doesn’t use it for electricity production at all.

 Getting Natural Gas